 A 4.5 mile sausage walk between two villages.
 One stile and some steep (but clear) wood paths half way.
 (Click map to enlarge / Water is blue, wooded green, contour lines show slopes.
 Click here for an aerial view.
-Click here to download/print page PDF)
+Click here to download/print page PDF).
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here in good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 Start Walk due west passed church on high verge, turn corner left – find main road has junction on right.
 170m